runnithan03/Dissertation-Chatbot/README.md

    - The query is embedded.
    - FAISS returns the top 3 most similar chunks from the dissertation dataset.

 ├── faiss_index.bin # FAISS index for efficient similarity search
-├── query_pipeline.py # Pipeline logic to handle queries and retrieve answers
+├── query_pipeline.py # Pipeline logic to handle queries and retrieve answers:

-### Step 3a: Querying the RAG Pipeline with GPT-4
+### What this does

 In this step, we:
 1. **Take a user query** and embed it using the same SentenceTransformer model.